faizilham/msc-thesis/main/ch4_simple_model.typ

   utilize(b)                    // s2 = s1[b: UT]
 }                               // s1 = {C1: ⊥, C2: ⊥, * : ⊤}
 ```] <lst:BackwardExample>
 ]

 == Forward analysis

 The backward analysis works quite well in the simplified problem and has the advantage of not requiring variable value tracking.
-However, we found that later in the generalized version of the problem, there are some aspects of the analysis that are easier to handle if we have information on past utilizations of values.
-The backward analysis, by its nature, only provide information about future utilizations.
-We found that while making future utilization guarantee is less straightforward in the forward analysis, it is still easier to reason with than making past utilization guarantee in the backward analysis.
+However, we find it hard to generalize the backward analysis to meet our goals.
+This is especially true for utilization status pre-requisites, which is required to handle types like collection and file handler type.
+The backward analysis provides _future_ guarantees for past executions, while the utilization pre-requisites needs _past_ guarantees.
+To provide past guarantees, we need a forward-moving analysis instead of a backward one.
+In this section, we shall define the forward analysis of the simplified problem that will become the base for the generalized analysis.

 The forward utilization analysis is divided in two parts, which are safely-reachable value analysis and the utilization analysis itself.
 We divide the analysis into two parts for the ease and clarity of the definitions, but in practice it is possible and more efficient to combine both of them into a single analysis, since both of them are forward-moving analyses.
 The main idea of this analysis is to first identify which values constructed by `create` calls are safely-reachable from a variable or an expression, then to mark those values as utilized when it is passed as an argument to a `utilize` call.
 Any values that may not always be marked as utilized at the end of the function should be reported as an error.

 === Safely-reachable values

 A set of safely-reachable values is a subset of reachable values from a variable or an expression, in which at most one of the values is alive at the same time.
 In other words, for each values in the safely-reachable set, either it is the actual referred value during the runtime or it is never created in the first place.

 Consider the example shown in @lst:SafelyReachableEx.
 Right after the execution of line 1, the safely-reachable values of variable $a$ is ${C_1, C_2}$, since both $C_1$ and $C_2$ only exist exclusively from each other.
 Right after line 4, the safely-reachable values of $a$ is ${C_3}$, since it is the last assigned value.
 Notice that right after the end of the branch statement at line 7, only the values ${C_3, C_4}$ are safely-reachable from $a$.
 While it is still possible that $a$ might refers to $C_1$ or $C_2$, which happens when conditions at line 3 and 5 fail, it is not safe to assume so.
 However, it is safe to assume that $a$ may refer to ${C_3, C_4}$, since both exist exclusively with each other and both are not created if $a$ refers to either $C_1$ or $C_2$.

 #listing("Example of safely-reachable values")[
 ```kotlin